tongxiny/22fall_dsci510/README.md

 Government Response Index is an aggregated number from 0 to 100 that reflects all indicators in the fields of containment and closure, economic, health system, vaccination, and miscellaneous policies.
 The interactive line chart shows that many countries took same level of government response to covid during certain periods despite that the spread of epidemic varied between countries at these time.
 For example, from 2020/02/28 to 2020/04/09, all countries significantly strengthened epidemic prevention policies simultaneously.
 However, at that time, covid hadn't become prevailing outside of China.
 This implies that other countries qucikly adopted Chinese policies at the beginning of covid.
 In contrast, from 2021 till now, most countries are easing their covid policy with China as the only exception.
 The chart vividly illustrates the adoption, easing and reimposition of covid policies among governments which is a critical pointcut for future researchers.

-### Methods

 # Future Work

 I would like to improve the analysis part in my project given more time.
-I conducted a simple correlation analysis in this project.
-In the future,
+In this project, I conducted a regression analysis which described the relation between deaths and various government policies, but the regression result was counter-intuitive.
+In the original plan, my hypothesis was that all indexes should have negative impacts on the number of total covid deaths, but it turned out that only Government Response Index reduced the dependent variable.
+I wanted to examine the independent variables and applied further analysis to determine whether there were other flaws in this model that I neglected, like multicollinearity.